 I work with adults (18 and up), couples (married or not, opposite sex or same sex), families, and groups.

 Everybody is different.
 The length of time one attends counseling/psychotherapy sessions depends on many factors.
 Largely, it is determined by your desire for personal development/growth/change, your commitment to resolve or improve your initial concerns, and the various factors that are driving you to seek counseling in the first place.
-Short term therapy may last for up to six sessions, and some types of therapy may last for two years or more.
+Short term therapy may last for 6 - 12 sessions, and some types of therapy may last for two years or more.
 How long you will be in counseling is completely up to you.
 Some clients come every week for years because they value the time and insight.
 Others come for a shorter amount of time and then stop when they feel they have accomplished their goals.

 There are a few exceptions that are required by law and we will go over them in our first meeting.
 Additionally, a therapist cannot tell anyone that you are in therapy without your permission.